Cities Connecting Children to Nature

 Strategy 3: Launch the Maplewood Nature Center.

-Located along the Genesee River and adjacent to the historic Maplewood Rose Garden, Maplewood Nature Center (MNC) will include an exhibit/learning center, the Gardenwood Preschool, teaching gardens and nutrition center.
+Located along the Genesee River and adjacent to the historic Maplewood Rose Garden, Maplewood Nature Center (MNC) will include an exhibit/learning center, and teaching gardens.
 This center will help bring together key stakeholders and providers of environmental and nature-based programming from across the community.